akvorado/akvorado/console/data/docs/01-install.md

 # docker-compose up -d
 ```

-Note that if Zookeeper or Kakfa gets upgraded in the process, this can be
+Note that if Kakfa gets upgraded in the process, this can be disruptive.
+Feel
-disruptive.
-Feel free to only use `docker-compose pull akvorado-orchestrator` to
+free to only use `docker-compose pull akvorado-orchestrator` to only update
-only update Akvorado image.
+Akvorado image.